aylz83/uniphy/README.md

 While working on my undergraduate level 3 project I found myself needing a method of converting a bunch of uniprot IDs to Phytozome transcripts a number of times, leading to the creation of this simple tool.

 Creates a simple webservice at localhost on port 3000.
-Releases available for Linux and Windows.
-There are no MacOS binaries but it should compile and run on MacOS.
+Releases available for Linux, Mac (untested) and Windows.

 It probably does not scale well, so do not expect lots of users using the service at once.
 It is also certainly not the best way to design such a tool, and the code is a little 'hackish' in places but it gets the job done.